Data reveals almost half of survey respondents aged 65+ years do not feel heard or understood.

 • Becoming a burden on family members, and;

 • Feeling less connected to those that matter.

 When considering their greatest sources of hope, being with people that care was the most prominently ranked by respondents (62.4 percent), followed by children (61.6 percent), grandchildren (59.5 percent), and interacting with elements of nature such as gardening, watching the sunset or walking outside (48.8 percent).

 As well as promoting time spent connecting with loved ones, See Me.
 Know Me. encourages seniors to select aged care providers that see beyond their grey hair and lines, and understands them as a whole person as much as their clinical needs; an Australian-first for driving change by empowering seniors.
-CEO of Meaningful Ageing Australia Ilsa Hampton stresses the necessity for Australians to begin seeing their older loved ones for who they truly are, to empower them to feel heard when choosing aged care providers.
+Meaningful Ageing Australia as an organisation emphasises the necessity for Australians to begin seeing their older loved ones for who they truly are, to empower them to feel heard when choosing aged care providers.